brian-petersen/elixirweb.dev/content/posts/why-use-elixir.md

 ### Scalable

 Several [benchmarks](https://stressgrid.com/blog/benchmarking_go_vs_node_vs_elixir/) show the scalability of Elixir.
 It’s able to process tens of thousands of web connections simultaneously.
 The concurrency model of Elixir makes this possible.
-Each connection is handled in an Erlang process independent of all others (Erlang processes differ from.
+Each connection is handled in an Erlang process independent of all others (Erlang processes differ from operating system processes in several key ways.
 For more details, read [Concurrent Programming](http://erlang.org/doc/getting_started/conc_prog.html).)
 A single Erlang VM can handle _many_ Erlang processes since they are lightweight.

 ### Simple